isEmmanuelOlowe/Mini-Compiler/Mini Compiler.md

 #### Semantic Analysis

-The program is able to determine if identifies used in statements were actually declared before use.
+The program is able to determine if identifiers used in statements were actually declared before use.
 This would using the active parameter in the `Tokeniser` class.
 The class stores the `Identifier` name of the parameter which was declared in the `PROC` statement and if this so anything which does not have the same name or isn't a number must be incorrect placed in code.

 Every method called inside all the `PROCToken` have their names stored in a list of method calls and details about that method are also stored. e.g. line number, the actual input.
 The list of method calls is then compared to the names of all the `PROCToken` and it is not in the list then a method which has not been declared is being ran.